Chiral adiabatic transmission protected by Fermi surface topology: Numerical simulations

 \co{To introduce the anisotropy we add the following term to the Hamiltonian.} In Fig.~\ref{fig:fig4} we make Fermi surface anisotropic by adding the diagonal hoppings to the Hamiltonian:

 To compute the spectrum and transmissions in Fig.~\ref{fig:fig4}, we use a square lattice of size $L=100$, with parameters $\mu=0.5$, $\Delta=0.1$, $t_x=t_y=1$, and phases $\phi_L=2\pi/3 + 1/2$, $\phi_R=-2\pi/3$, and $\phi_T=0$ for the left, right, and top regions respectively.
-Moreover, we double the electron block of the Hamiltonian $H_{ee} \to 2H_{ee}$ to artificially break particle-hole symmetry, and we change the angle between the left and right arms of the junction to $\beta=\pi/2$.
+Moreover, we double the electron block of the Hamiltonian $H_{ee} \to 2H_{ee}$ to artificially break particle-hole symmetry, and we change the angle between the left and right arms of the junction to $\beta=\pi/2$, as shown in Fig.~\ref{fig:figAppendix1}(c).

 \co{To introduce the peanut shape we add the following term to the Hamiltonian.} In Fig.~\ref{fig:fig5} we introduce the peanut-shaped Fermi surface by adding the next-nearest neighbor hoppings to the Hamiltonian: